mozilla/vtt.js/README.md

 `flush()` indicates that no more data is expected and will trigger 'onflush' (see below).

+`oncue` is invoked for every cue that was fully parsed.
+In case of streaming parsing oncue is delayed until the cue has been completely received.

-`oncue` is invoked for every cue that is parsed, and might be invoked repeatedly with the same cue object in case additional streaming updates are received to the cue.
+`onpartialcue` is invoked as a cue is received, and might be invoked with a cue object that only contains partial content, and might be invoked repeatedly with the same cue object in case additional streaming updates are received.
+After the cue was fully parsed, `oncue` will be triggered on the same cue object.

 `onerror` is invoked when a parser error occurs.
 When parsing cues, oncue will be invoked if a partial cue was parsed successfully before 'onerror' is invoked.